 - Interactivity: Add interactive components to your visual, like hover effects or click-to-reveal features.
 These can make your visual more engaging and provide additional information for interested viewers.

-3) Framing: The way you frame or arrange elements in your visual can greatly impact its effectiveness.
+How you frame or arrange elements in your visual can greatly impact its effectiveness.
 Here are some framing techniques to consider:

 - Focus on key elements: Use frames or borders around essential elements to separate and focus attention on them.
 Suppose you’re creating a map with multiple data points.
-In that case, you might use circles or boxes around critical locations to draw the eye to those specific points.
+In that case, you might use circles or boxes around critical locations to draw the eye to those points.

-4) Size: Use size to prioritize and attract attention to critical parts of the visual narrative.
+Use size to prioritize and attract attention to critical parts of the visual narrative.
 Here are some ideas:

-- Large elements: Make key elements larger than others to draw focus.
+- Large elements: Make key features larger than others to draw focus.
 For example, in a word cloud highlighting the most frequently used words, you might use larger text for the most common terms.

-5) Audio: Although not always required, incorporating audio can enhance the experience and provide additional context for your narrative.
+Although not always required, incorporating audio can enhance the experience and provide additional context for your narrative.
 Some examples include:

 - Sound effects: Use sound effects to emphasize specific moments or events in your visual.
 For example, in a video showing a timeline, you might use a ticking sound to highlight the passing of time.